james94/P3-Traffic-Sign-Classifier-CarND/writeup.md

 - Visualizing the model's top 5 softmax probabilities to show the certainty of the model's predictions
 - Visualizing the inner layers of the model's network to understand what features the model focuses on.

-For code reference, visit either the jupyter notebook or the HTML version of the jupyter notebook:
+For code reference, visit either the Jupyter notebook or the HTML version of the Jupyter notebook:

 - Jupyter Notebook with code is available at the Github link: [Traffic_Sign_Classifier_with_LeNet.ipynb](Traffic_Sign_Classifier_with_LeNet.ipynb)